awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. Choose **Save**\.

 You might need to modify the policy for CloudTrail to successfully interact with your CMK\.
-For more information, see [Encrypting CloudTrail Log Files with AWS KMS–Managed Keys \(SSE\-KMS\)](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/encrypting-cloudtrail-log-files-with-aws-kms.html?icmpid=docs_cloudtrail_console) in the *AWS CloudTrail User Guide*\.
+For more information, see [Encrypting CloudTrail log files with AWS KMS–Managed Keys \(SSE\-KMS\)](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/encrypting-cloudtrail-log-files-with-aws-kms.html?icmpid=docs_cloudtrail_console) in the *AWS CloudTrail User Guide*\.

 ## 2\.8 – Ensure rotation for customer\-created CMKs is enabled<a name="securityhub-cis-controls-2.8"></a>